Gebhard Leberecht von Blücher: Hundred Days and later life

 "Forwards!" he was quoted as saying.
 "I hear you say it's impossible, but it has to be done!
 I have given my promise to Wellington, and you surely don't want me to break it?
 Push yourselves, my children, and we'll have victory!"
 It is impossible not to like Blücher.
 He was 74 years [sic] (Note: He was 72, based on his birth date.) old, still in pain and discomfort from his adventures at Ligny, still stinking of schnapps and of rhubarb liniment, yet he is all enthusiasm and energy.
 If Napoleon's demeanour that day was one of sullen disdain for an enemy he underestimated, and Wellington's a cold, calculating calmness that hid concern, then Blücher is all passion.

 With the battle hanging in the balance, Blücher's army intervened with decisive and crushing effect, his vanguard drawing off Napoleon's badly needed reserves, and his main body being instrumental in crushing French resistance.
 Wellington's army was able to overcome the Middle Guard, while Blücher's troops, in their final assault on Plancenoit, managed to push the Old Guard back, which retreated in good order unlike the rest of the fleeing French army.
 This victory led the way to a decisive victory through the relentless pursuit of the French by the Prussians.
 The two Coalition armies entered Paris on 7 July.

 Blücher Mausoleum in ex-German Krieblowitz (now Krobielowice, Poland).

-Portrait of Marshal Blücher by Sir Thomas Lawrence.
-It now hangs in the Waterloo Chamber at Windsor Castle.

 Blücher remained in the French capital for a few months, but his age and infirmities compelled him to retire to his Silesian residence at Krieblowitz.
-At the invitation of the British government, he made another state visit to England, to be formally thanked for his army and his role in the Waterloo Campaign.
+At the invitation of the British government, he made another state visit to England, to be formally thanked for his army and his role in the Waterloo campaign.
 When his carriage stopped on Blackheath Hill, overlooking London, he is said to have exclaimed, "What a city to sack!"
+However, this may have been a case of a foreign word being a homonym of an English word.
+According to J. H. Morgan, on seeing London he actually said "Was für plunder!" which translates as "What rubbish!"

-He died at Krieblowitz on 12 September 1819, aged 76.
+Blücher died at Krieblowitz on 12 September 1819, aged 76.
 After his death, an imposing mausoleum was built for his remains.
 When Krieblowitz was conquered by the Red Army in 1945, Soviet soldiers broke into the Blücher mausoleum and scattered the remains.
 Soviet troops reportedly used his skull as a football.
 After 1989, some of his remains were taken by a Polish priest and interred in the catacomb of the church in Sośnica (German: Schosnitz), three km from the now Polish Krobielowice.